gitkraken/vscode-gitlens/README.md

 Worktrees enable efficient multitasking by allowing you to work on multiple branches without stashing changes or leaving your current branch.
 They preserve your workflow while letting you shift focus when needed.
 For example, you can easily review a pull request on a worktree in a separate VS Code window with GitLens.

-Avoid interrupting your work in progress when needing to review a pull request.
-Simply create a new worktree and open it in a new VS Code window, all without impacting your other work.

 <figure align="center">
   <img src="https://raw.githubusercontent.com/gitkraken/vscode-gitlens/main/images/docs/worktrees.png" alt="Worktrees view" />